spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/vmware-vsphere-airgap-instructions.md

     :::warning

-    If you encounter an error message during the OVA deployment stating unable to retrieve manifest, or certificate, refer to this [known issue](https://kb.vmware.com/s/article/79986) from VMware's knowledge base for guidance on how to resolve the issue.
+    If you encounter an error message during the OVA deployment stating unable to retrieve manifest or certificate, refer to this [known issue](https://kb.vmware.com/s/article/79986) from VMware's knowledge base for guidance on how to resolve the issue.

     :::

-5. Next, deploy the airgap install OVA by using the **Deploy OVF Template** wizard again in vSphere.
-Insert the Palette install OVA URL in the **URL** field.
+5. Next, deploy the airgap installation OVA by using the **Deploy OVF Template** wizard again in vSphere.
+Insert the VerteX install OVA URL in the **URL** field.
 The URL is provided to you by your Palette support representative.
     Click on **Next** to continue.

     ![View of the OVF deploy wizard](/vertex_airgap_vmware-vsphere-airgap-instructions_ovf-wizard.png)